Community Health Improvement

 • 10 community organizations: made up the membership or the CHI steering committee

-• 2 visioning community events hosted to develop vision statement
+• Two Community Visioning events hosted to develop vision statement

-• 65 attendees reviewed Phase One as a participant at one of the community events.
+• 65 attendees participated at one of the community events to review Phase One

 Phase Two: Tell the Community Story